XHAMO-FM

 XHAMO-FM is a radio station on 98.9 FM in Irapuato, Guanajuato, Mexico.
-XHAMO is owned by Radio Grupo Antonio Contreras and carries an adult contemporary format known as Éxitos 98.9.
+XHAMO is owned by Radio Grupo Antonio Contreras and carries an adult contemporary format known as La 98.9.

 History

 XHAMO began as XEAMO-AM 870, a daytime-only station owned by Silvestre Razo Arredondo.
 It was sold to the current concessionaire in 1993 and cleared to migrate to FM in 2012.